This set of Microbiology Multiple Choice Questions & Answers (MCQs) focuses on “Preservation of Foods”.

 b) 145 degree F

 d) 120 degree F

-Explanation: The HTST process employs equipment capable of exposing milk to a temperature of 161 degree F (71.7 degree C) for 15 secs.
+Explanation: The HTST process employs equipment capable of exposing milk to a temperature of 161 degrees F (71.7 degrees C) for 15 secs.

 3. Sterilization occurs at high temperatures for long periods of time.

-Explanation: Sterilization exposes milk to ultrahigh temperatures for very short periods of time, for example, 300 degree F (148.9 degree C) for 1 to 2 seconds.
+Explanation: Sterilization exposes milk to ultrahigh temperatures for very short periods of time, for example, 300 degrees F (148.9 degrees C) for 1 to 2 seconds.

 4. Which of the following microorganism survive at -9 to -17 degree C?